 The Benefits of Lane Departure Warning Systems

-A properly used LDW system acts as an early warning system that alerts drivers just as they start to department their lane, giving them a few precious seconds to avoid an accident.
+A properly used LDW system acts as an early warning system that alerts drivers just as they start to department their lane, giving them a few precious seconds to avoid an incident.
 Studies have repeatedly shown that just two to three more seconds often give drivers the reaction time they need to avoid a crash.

 An LDW system also serves as a reminder to drivers to always signal their intention to change lanes.